Karandev2007/KyraDock/README.md

 ## How KyraDock Works

-1. **Wake Word Detection (Offline)**

-   Uses a local voice model to continuously listen for “Hey Kyra” without sending any data online.
+1. **Wake Word Detection (Offline)**: Uses a local voice model to continuously listen for “Hey Kyra” without sending any data online.

-2. **Speech Recognition**

-   After activation, Kyra can transcribe your speech using a local engine or fallback to Google Web Speech for higher accuracy when needed.
+2. **Speech Recognition**: After activation, Kyra can transcribe your speech using a local engine or fallback to Google Web Speech for higher accuracy when needed.

-3. **AI Processing**

-   Handles basic replies locally using a TinyLLM model.
+3. **AI Processing**: Handles basic replies locally using a TinyLLM model.
 For more advanced tasks or fallback, Kyra uses Groq’s API.

-4. **Natural Voice Output**

-   Kyra responds using pyttsx3 with a soft, human-like voice.
+4. **Natural Voice Output**: Kyra responds using pyttsx3 with a soft, human-like voice.
 She speaks naturally and lets you interrupt at any time by saying the wake word again.

-5. **Task Handling and Execution**

-   Kyra can perform a wide range of actions, such as:
+5. **Task Handling and Execution**: Kyra can perform a wide range of actions, such as:

    * Launching programs or tools
    * Fetching data or weather info